|(left to right): Michael Miller interviewing Dr. Adam Giesinger at his south Winnipeg home, October, 1997.|

 AG: Oh yes.
 That's right.

-MM: Because they were speaking the German
+MM: Because they were speaking the German language, which was important.

 AG: That's right.

 MM: What I'm interested in knowing is, did you ever know Dr. Joseph Height?

 AG: Oh yes, very well.
 I had much contact with him.